DugiBeat/final-devops-app/README.md

-# Final DevOps Cyber WebApp Project
+# Final DevOps Project - Cyber WebApp

 This project is a fully integrated DevOps-driven Flask web application with a cybersecurity layer, inspired by a foundational contact manager taught in class.